docbull/hyperledger-fabric-gossipsub/fabric/docs/source/test_network.md

 Usage:
   network.sh <Mode> [Flags]
     Modes:
-      up - bring up fabric orderer and peer nodes.
-No channel is created up createChannel - bring up fabric network with one channel createChannel - create and join a channel after the network is created deployCC - deploy the asset transfer basic chaincode on the channel or specify down - clear the network with docker-compose down restart - restart the network
+      up - Bring up Fabric orderer and peer nodes.
+No channel is created up createChannel - Bring up fabric network with one channel createChannel - Create and join a channel after the network is created deployCC - Deploy a chaincode to a channel (defaults to asset-transfer-basic) down - Bring down the network

     Flags:
+    Used with network.sh up, network.sh createChannel:
-    -ca <use CAs> -  create Certificate Authorities to generate the crypto material -c <channel name> - channel name to use (defaults to "mychannel") -s <dbtype> - the database backend to use: goleveldb (default) or couchdb -r <max retry> - CLI times out after certain number of attempts (defaults to 5) -d <delay> - delay duration in seconds (defaults to 3) -ccn <name> - the short name of the chaincode to deploy: basic (default),ledger, private, secured -ccl <language> - the programming language of the chaincode to deploy: go (default), java, javascript, typescript -ccv <version>  - chaincode version.
-1.0 (default) -ccs <sequence>  - chaincode definition sequence.
-Must be an integer, 1 (default), 2, 3, etc -ccp <path>  - Optional, chaincode path.
-Path to the chaincode.
-When provided the -ccn will be used as the deployed name and not the short name of the known chaincodes.
+    -ca <use CAs> -  Use Certificate Authorities to generate network crypto material -c <channel name> - Name of channel to create (defaults to "mychannel") -s <dbtype> - Peer state database to deploy: goleveldb (default) or couchdb -r <max retry> - CLI times out after certain number of attempts (defaults to 5) -d <delay> - CLI delays for a certain number of seconds (defaults to 3) -i <imagetag> - Docker image tag of Fabric to deploy (defaults to "latest") -cai <ca_imagetag> - Docker image tag of Fabric CA to deploy (defaults to "latest") -verbose - Verbose mode

+    Used with network.sh deployCC
+    -c <channel name> - Name of channel to deploy chaincode to -ccn <name> - Chaincode name.
+    -ccl <language> - Programming language of the chaincode to deploy: go (default), java, javascript, typescript -ccv <version>  - Chaincode version.
+1.0 (default), v2, version3.x, etc -ccs <sequence>  - Chaincode definition sequence.
+Must be an integer, 1 (default), 2, 3, etc -ccp <path>  - File path to the chaincode.
+    -ccep <policy>  - (Optional) Chaincode endorsement policy using signature policy syntax.
+The default policy requires an endorsement from Org1 and Org2
-    -cci <fcn name>  - Optional, chaincode init required function to invoke.
-When provided this function will be invoked after deployment of the chaincode and will define the chaincode as initialization required.
+    -cccg <collection-config>  - (Optional) File path to private data collections configuration file -cci <fcn name>  - (Optional) Name of chaincode initialization function.
+When a function is provided, the execution of init will be requested and the function will be invoked.

-    -i <imagetag> - the tag to be used to launch the network (defaults to "latest") -cai <ca_imagetag> - the image tag to be used for CA (defaults to "latest") -verbose - verbose mode
-    -h - print this message
+    -h - Print this message

- Possible Mode and flag combinations up -ca -c -r -d -s -i -verbose up createChannel -ca -c -r -d -s -i -verbose createChannel -c -r -d -verbose deployCC -ccn -ccl -ccv -ccs -ccp -cci -r -d -verbose
+ Possible Mode and flag combinations up -ca -r -d -s -i -cai -verbose up createChannel -ca -c -r -d -s -i -cai -verbose createChannel -c -r -d -verbose deployCC -ccn -ccl -ccv -ccs -ccp -cci -r -d -verbose

- Taking all defaults:
-   network.sh up

  Examples:
-   network.sh up createChannel -ca -c mychannel -s couchdb -i 2.0.0 network.sh createChannel -c channelName network.sh deployCC -ccn basic -ccl javascript
+   network.sh up createChannel -ca -c mychannel -s couchdb -i 2.0.0 network.sh createChannel -c channelName network.sh deployCC -ccn basic -ccp ../asset-transfer-basic/chaincode-javascript/ -ccl javascript network.sh deployCC -ccn mychaincode -ccp ./user/mychaincode -ccv 1 -ccl javascript
 ```

 From inside the `test-network` directory, run the following command to remove